Writing Style Guide

 -- The names of administrative offices are capitalized.

--- The names of University-specific calendar events (Family Weekend, Spring Break) are capitalized, similar to legal holidays, e.g. Labor Day.
+-- The names of University-specific calendar events such as Laurentian Weekend (formerly Family Weekend) Homecoming, Reunion, and Spring Break are capitalized, similar to legal holidays, e.g. Labor Day.

 -- The formal name of the comprehensive campaign, The Campaign for Every Laurentian, is capitalized, but the campaign is lower case upon second reference.